 - Ordering forms, instructions, and publications.
 Call 1-800-829-3676 to order current-year forms, instructions, and publications, and prior-year forms and instructions.
 You should receive your order within 10 days. - Solving problems.
-You can get face-to-face help solving tax problems every business day in IRS Taxpayer Assistance Centers.
+You can get face-to-face help solving tax problems every business day in IRS Taxpayer Assistance Centers (TAC).
 An employee can explain IRS letters, request adjustments to your account, or help you set up a payment plan.
-Call your local Taxpayer Assistance Center for an appointment.
-To find the number, go to www.irs.gov/localcontacts or look in the phone book under United States Government, Internal Revenue Service. - TTY/TDD equipment.
+Call your local TAC for an appointment.
+Go to www.irs.gov/localcontacts or look in the phone book under United States Government, Internal Revenue Service. - TTY/TDD equipment.
 If you have access to TTY/TDD equipment, call 1-800-829-4059 to ask tax questions or to order forms and publications. - TeleTax topics.
 Call 1-800-829-4477 to listen to pre-recorded messages covering various tax topics.